metadata101/iso19139.ca.HNAP/README.md

 The Canadian GeoNetwork community is pleased share the *ISO Harmonized North American Profile (HNAP)* schema plugin.
 This is a bilingual extension of the *North American Profile of ISO 19115:2003 - Geographic information - Metadata* used nationally.

-For details on this release see [3.6.0 Milestone](https://github.com/metadata101/iso19139.ca.HNAP/milestone/3?closed=1) release notes for details.
+For details on this release see [3.7.0 Milestone](https://github.com/metadata101/iso19139.ca.HNAP/milestone/4?closed=1) release notes for details.

+The project does not maintain a mailing list, instead please open up an issue with the [discussion](https://github.com/metadata101/iso19139.ca.HNAP/issues?q=is%3Aissue+label%3Adiscussion) tag.

 ## Installation

 ### GeoNetwork version to use with this plugin

-Use GeoNetwork `3.10.x`, not tested with prior versions!
+Use GeoNetwork ``3.10.x``, not tested with prior versions!

 The schema plugin editor makes use of a number of controls for editing structured text fields requiring newer releases of core-geonetwork.